Pediatric Orthopedic Surgeons treating Webbed Fingers or Webbed Toes

 Types of Syndactyly

-Webbed digits are classified into several types, each distinct in how the fusion presents.
+Webbed digits are classified into several types, each distinct in how the fusion is presented.
 Understanding these classifications can help in determining the appropriate course of action.
 Here’s a comprehensive overview:

 Simple Syndactyly